 What waivers and exemptions are available for membership fees?

-Other Waiver: Annual OSB membership fees and assessments may also be waived for members participating in VISTA, Peace Corps, Americorps and other volunteer programs serving the national interest or the legal profession, and for which the member receives only a subsistence income, stipend or expense reimbursement that is the member's principal source of income.
-For members in these volunteer programs, waivers will be granted if the lawyer's service encompasses the majority of the year and meets the criteria for the “Other Waivers” category.
+Other Waiver: Available to OSB members participating in VISTA, Peace Corps, AmeriCorps and other volunteer programs serving the national interest or the legal profession, and for which the member receives only a subsistence income, stipend or expense reimbursement that is the member's principal source of income.
+Waiv ers will be granted if the lawyer's service encompasses the majority of the year and otherwise meets the criteria for this category.
 Please supply documentation with this waiver request using the Waiver Request Form.

 How do I obtain a receipt for my payment?